angeline-infosec/offensive-techniques-red-team-labs/Towel-on-the-Sunbed.md

 ## What I learned

+- Before this room, I understood race conditions conceptually but hadn't exploited one myself.
+What stood out was that the application behaved correctly under normal usage.
+The vulnerability only appeared when multiple requests were processed concurrently.
+It reinforced that security testing isn't just about manipulating input, sometimes it's about manipulating timing.
 - The bug isn't in what the endpoint does, it's in the timing of when it does it.
 Anywhere there's a read-then-write on a per-user resource without locking, that gap is exploitable.
 - My first account taught me something useful even though it failed.
 It confirmed the sequential lockout is what told me the timestamp check exists and that I needed simultaneous requests, not repeated ones.
 - This class of bug won't show up from clicking around the UI or reading client-side JS, it only shows up under real concurrency, which is why the tool matters (Burp's parallel send here).